Key Takeaways:

 A student submitting an essay that includes someone else’s original ideas or work without proper citation or attribution.

-While the work may be original and not involve a direct reproduction or distribution of copyrighted material, it still violates academic integrity by presenting someone else’s work as their own.
+While the work may be original and not involve a direct reproduction or distribution of copyrighted material, it still violates plagiarism and academic integrity by presenting someone else’s work as their own.

-In this case, it would be considered plagiarism but not copyright infringement as long as no copyrighted material is used without permission or authorisation.
+In this case, it would be considered plagiarism but not copyright infringement as long as it is not protected by copyright.

 Copyright Infringement Can Occur Without Involving Plagiarism